it2school/Projects/README.md

 # Projects
-Projects, programs and game created by it2schol students.
+Projects, programs and games created by it2school students.

 Here is our [website](http://www.it2school.od.ua/)